Advanced Satellite for Cosmology and Astrophysics: X-ray astronomy mission

+Abell 2147 galaxy cluster images of each detector showing the region file used for that instrument.

 ASCA was the first X-ray astronomy mission to combine imaging capability with a broad passband, good spectral resolution, and a large effective area.
 The mission also was the first satellite to use CCDs for X-ray astronomy.
 With these properties, the primary scientific purpose of ASCA was the X-ray spectroscopy of astrophysical plasmas, especially the analysis of discrete features such as emission lines and absorption edges.

 ASCA carried four large-area X-ray telescopes.
 At the focus of two of the telescopes is a gas imaging spectrometer (GIS), while a solid-state imaging spectrometer (SIS) is at the focus of the other two.
 The GIS is a gas-imaging scintillation proportional counter and is based on the GSPC that flew on the second Japanese X-ray astronomy mission, Tenma.
 The two identical charge-coupled device (CCD) cameras were provided for the two SISs by a hardware team from MIT, Osaka University and ISAS.